St. Ann, MO

 Personal: Peter David Weber… Resides in St. Ann, Mo., with wife Tracy and three children… Nickname is "PDW"… Superstitions include sitting in the same spot the same way when bowling well, not having Tracy wear red on TV and folding his towel the same way…Near-scratch player in golf…Likes to follow all the St. Louis sports teams… Is a huge WWE fan.

-2012-13: Won Barbasol PBA Tournament of Champions to become the first player to complete the PBA Triple Crown for a second time and tied bowling legend Earl Anthony for most major PBA titles with 10.
-His 224-179 win in championship match over Jason Belmonte also put him in a tie for third in career titles with Norm Duke at 37 titles.
-At age 50, he is the oldest to win the Tournament of Champions surpassing the previous record of 44 set by Joe Joseph who won the first TOC in 1962...Finished third in U.S. Open losing to eventual winner Wes Malott in semifinal match 279-182...Was member of New York City WTT KingPins team, owned by tennis legend Billie Jean King which won inaugural PBA League Elias Cup...Finished third in Lucas Oil Milwaukee Open...Finished third in WSOB V PBA World Championship losing to Sean Rash 279-249 in semifinal match...Finished third in WSOB V Cheetah Championship losing to eventual winner Wes Malott 288-242 in semifinal match.
+Career: In 2013 won Barbasol PBA Tournament of Champions to become the first player to complete the PBA Triple Crown for a second time and tied bowling legend Earl Anthony for most major PBA titles with 10.
+His 224-179 win in championship match over Jason Belmonte gave him 37 career titles fourth on the all-time list.
+At age 50, became the oldest to win the Tournament of Champions surpassing the previous record of 44 set by Joe Joseph who won the first TOC in 1962...Finished third in U.S. Open losing to eventual winner Wes Malott in semifinal match 279-182...Was member of New York City WTT KingPins team, owned by tennis legend Billie Jean King which won inaugural PBA League Elias Cup...Finished third in Lucas Oil Milwaukee Open...Finished third in WSOB V PBA World Championship losing to Sean Rash 279-249 in semifinal match...Finished third in WSOB V Cheetah Championship losing to eventual winner Wes Malott 288-242 in semifinal match...